What to do and not to do of dish-washing machine plumbing: a comprehensive guide

 FAQ

-What plumbing connections are offered for dishwashers?
+What plumbing connections are there for dishwashers?

-The various types of dishwasher plumbing connections are direct-plumbing, air-gap, and high-loop.
+The various types of connections to the plumbing for dishwashers include direct plumbing, air-gap and high-loop.

-How can I tell if my dishwasher’s plumbing system is properly installed?
+How can I tell if my dishwasher’s plumbing system is installed correctly?

-What are the most frequent issues that could arise from the plumbing of dishwashers?
+What are the common problems that may arise with the plumbing of dishwashers?

-Common problems that arise with dishwasher plumbing include blockages, leaks and low water pressure.
+The common problems that can occur with dishwasher plumbing include leaks, clogs, and low water pressure.

 When should I have the plumbing system of my dishwasher maintained?